 Follow your bliss and doors will open where you would not have thought there would be doors; and where there wouldn’t be a door for anyone else.

-Clearly, our yearning for meaning at the workplace is not a new topic.
-Actually, it’s been brewing for a couple of decades now.
-The Industrial Era, with its emphasis on scientific and mechanical thinking, ended up creating robo-men and robo-women.
-We might not be aware of it, but we subliminally view our body as inorganic – a kind of machine controlled by our brain.
-Insidiously, we were brainwashed to use mechanical metaphors to describe our body: We “burn” calories.
+Our yearning for meaning at the workplace is not a new topic.
+It has been brewing for a couple of decades now.
+The Industrial Era -with its emphasis on scientific and mechanical thinking- created robo-men and robo-women.
+We might not be aware of it, but deep down we view our body as inorganic – a kind of machine controlled by our brain.
+Not knowingly we were brainwashed to use mechanical metaphors to describe our body: We “burn” calories.
 We are “full.”
 We need our “morning fuel.”
-Not surprisingly, a typical 21st Century professional works for a company that has a human “resources” department, dealing with human “capital.”
-That being said, work had not always been mechanic, inorganic, or lifeless.
-Humanity’s need for meaningful work has always been there, we just overlooked it.
+Even smart and spiritual people like Neil deGrasse Tyson thinks that “a cow is the biological machine invented by humans to turn grass into steak.”

 Every hero needs a challenge, an adversary, a can-do spirit, and a strong will to persevere.
-These are all useful and necessary things for personal and professional growth.
+These are all useful and necessary things for personal and professional development.
 The good news is that these are abundantly present in the corporate world.
-The bad thing is the corporate heroic fantasy overlooks the fact that without a transcending goal, the hero is a self-serving, egotistical maniac.
-Without a transcending goal, the hero is not likeable and his/her story is not compelling.
+On the flip side the corporate heroic fantasy overlooks the fact that without a transcending goal, the hero is a self-serving, egotistical maniac.
+Without a noble goal, the hero is not likeable and his/her story is not compelling.
 Lack of a transcending goal presents itself as a feeling of being stuck in a maze.
-Many of us can relate to that… That’s why it is not a coincidence that, not only individuals but also organizations are desperately trying to discover their “purpose” these days.
+Many of us can relate to that.
+That is why it is not a coincidence that not only individuals but also organizations are desperately trying to discover their “purpose” these days.